Xilinx/mlir-air/AIRDialect.md

 operands and produces no results.
 The operand number and types must match the signature of the `air.execute` that contains the operation.

-Traits: HasParent<ExecuteOp>, ReturnLike, Terminator
+Traits: AlwaysSpeculatableImplTrait, HasParent<ExecuteOp>, ReturnLike, Terminator

-Interfaces: NoSideEffect (MemoryEffectOpInterface)
+Interfaces: ConditionallySpeculatable, NoMemoryEffect (MemoryEffectOpInterface)

 Effects: MemoryEffects::Effect{}